Follow the Matriarchs, heroines and prophetesses of the Bible and the New Testament in this special tour of Israel.

 Walk through the Avdat Canyon to the Avdat Spring.

-From the Mediterranean to the Sea of Galilee: women in their private and public lives.
+From the Mediterranean to the Sea of Galilee: women in their public and private lives.

 Caesarea – the showcase Roman port built by Herod the Great, figuring centrally in both Jewish and Christian history.
 In addition to touring the theater, amphitheater, Crusader walls and other highlights Caesarea, as the home of the four daughters of Philip (Acts 21:8-9), is an excellent place to explore the role of women in public life in the early church.
 Visit the Hannah Senesch Museum at adjacent Sdot Yam to hear the moving story of a modern-day heroine.